dwm9100b/HowTo-EmployeeOnboardingUsingSharePoint/README.md

 To use:

-1. Click on the Green "Code" button above
+1. Click on the App folder above
+2. Right click on the zip file
-2. Click on Download ZIP
+3. Click on Save link as...
-3. Once downloaded, unzip it
+4. Note where you downloaded this zip
 5. From within your PowerApp studio
 6. Select Apps in the left nav
 7. From the top nav, select Import canvas app
-8. When asked, navigate to your unzipped file
+8. When asked, navigate to and select your unzipped app file
-9. The PowerApp is in the App folder, select it
-10. Then follow the prompts
+9. Then follow the prompts
-11. Once imported, just run the app
+10. Once imported, just run the app

 Enjoy,